Day-by-Day / December 25, 1804

 Fort Mandan Christmas

-Fort Mandan, ND The men wake the captains by firing their guns and cannon.
+At Fort Mandan below the Knife River Villages, the men wake the captains by firing their guns and cannon.
 They celebrate Christmas with special food, rum, and dancing.
-Three Indian wives watch the men dance until 9 p.m. after which all is in “peace & quietness.”
+Watched by the interpreters‘ wives, the men dance to the fiddles until 9 p.m. after which all is in “peace & quietness”.

 Morning Salutes